SeaGL/seagl.github.io/_posts/2020-08-26-talk-topics.md

 ### Performance Art

 Heck yeah, that's right, we want art at this year's SeaGL!
 If it can fit into 30m, let's see it :) Beat poetry about voter rights?
 Mathematically generated art?
 A video game you can stream in less than ~20m?
-If what you have in mind is reasonably Safe-For-Work (SFW), let's talk!
+If what you have in mind is reasonably Safe-For-Work, let's talk!
 If you have any questions about this, please reach out and we'd LOVE to help, at <cfp-help@seagl.org>.

-* "Reasonably safe for work" for SeaGL includes talking about LGBTQ topics, discussions of safer sex, labor rights, and as always, computer/device hacking!
+* "Reasonably safe for work" for SeaGL includes talking about LGBTQ topics, labor rights, and as always, computer/device hacking!
 We take a pretty critically broad view of what is safe, because what keeps marginalized members of our community safe is what keeps us all safe.

 ### Have *too many* ideas?